Skip to main content

 how much does digital marketing cost in australia 2026 guide

 Most Australian agencies won't quote a price on their website.
-We will — and so will every honest answer below.
+We will.
+So does every answer below.

-"How much does digital marketing cost in Australia?" is the first question every business owner asks and the last one most agencies want to answer.
+"How much does digital marketing cost in Australia?" is the first question every business owner asks, and the last one most agencies want to answer.
 Pricing is often hidden behind discovery calls, custom proposals, and "it depends" non-answers.
-The result is a market where two businesses with identical needs end up paying wildly different amounts for similar work.
+The result: a market where two businesses with identical needs end up paying wildly different amounts for similar work.

-For a small-to-midsize Australian business hiring a full-service digital marketing agency on retainer, expect to pay $2,000–$15,000 per month.
-Project work — a new website, a brand refresh, a content campaign — typically runs $5,000–$50,000+ depending on scope.
-Larger agencies with national clients sit at the top of those ranges; boutique and regional agencies near the bottom.
+For a small-to-midsize Australian business hiring a full-service digital marketing agency on retainer, expect to pay $2,000 to $14,500 per month.
+Project work (a new website, a brand refresh, a content campaign) typically runs $4,800 to $48,000+ depending on scope.
+Larger agencies with national clients sit at the top of those ranges.
+Boutique and regional agencies sit near the bottom.

 That range is wide on purpose, because pricing varies enormously based on your industry, the agency's positioning, and what's actually included in the retainer.
-A $3,000/month "SEO retainer" can mean ten hours of strategist time or fifty hours of execution, and the difference is invisible until six months in when the results — or lack of them — show up.
+A $3,000/month "SEO retainer" can mean ten hours of strategist time or fifty hours of execution.
+The difference is invisible until six months in, when results (or lack of them) show up.

 Digital Marketing Cost by Service Type